Robust and Performance Incentivizing Algorithms for Multi-Armed Bandits with Strategic Agents: Omitted Proofs

 Note that since in the above we only used the accumulated rewards without invoking the cost functions, the proof holds even for arbitrary cost functions $f_i(.)$. \end{proof}

-Now we prove that UCB is sharply adaptive.
-We note that while \cite{feng2020intrinsic} proved a related robustness result for UCB, the analysis is too loose.
-More concretely, in our setting their result implies that if $C_i(n) \leq \alpha (\honestgapi) n$, then $\E[T_i(n)] \leq \beta \alpha n$ where $\beta\ge 3$.
-Our refined analysis is necessary to establish our notion of robustness ($P(n)=\honestmean n-o(n)$ for any strategy profile).
-Further, we do not just assume an upper bound on $C_i(n)$ but treat it as a random variable and hence we lower bound $\E[C_i(n)]$.

-\begin{theorem} UCB and $\epsilon$-greedy are sharply adaptive. \end{theorem} \begin{proof} Here we show the proof for UCB.
-Note that the proof for $\epsilon$-greedy is shown in Theorem \ref{th:eps_greedy_sr} in the appendix.
-Define $\ce$ to be a clean event such that $\forall i \in \arms, \forall t \in [n]: |\meanit{t}-\mu_i| \leq \sqrt{\frac{2\ln(n)}{T_i(t)}}$.
-Let $\be$ be the complement of the $\ce$.
+Now we prove that UCB is sharply adaptive: \begin{theorem} UCB is sharply adaptive. \end{theorem} \begin{proof} Define the $\ce$ to be an event such that $\forall i \in \arms, \forall t \in [n]: |\meanit{t}-\mu_i| \leq \sqrt{\frac{2\ln(n)}{T_i(t)}}$.
+Let the $\be$ be the complement of the $\ce$.
 We start by showing that the clean event holds with high probability: \begin{claim} \end{claim} \begin{proof} Given the infinite reward tapes, let $v_i(\ell)$ be the average reward of arm $i$ for $\ell$ pulls.
 Then, by Hoeffding's inequality \ref{th:hoffbound} we have

 Using the union bound, we further obtain

 and it completes the proof. \end{proof}